-The annual deadline for applications is January 31st.
+The next deadline for applications is 31st January 2019.
 Further details may be obtained from Mark Carine, Hon.
-Secretary, The Botanical Research Fund, c/o Department of Botany, The Natural History Museum, Cromwell Road, London, SW7 5BD.
-Email: firstname.lastname@example.org.
+Secretary, The Botanical Research Fund, c/o Department of Life Sciences, The Natural History Museum, Cromwell Road, London, SW7 5BD.
+Email: email@example.com.

 Systematics Research Fund.
 The Linnean Society of London and the Systematics Association have pooled resources in order to provide a small-grants (<£1500) fund for systematics research, available to all researchers regardless of nationality or society membership.

-Applications must be submitted electronically by midnight of 15th December for consideration for awards announced the following March.
+Applications must be submitted electronically by midnight of 15th December each year for consideration for awards announced the following March.
 Further details and electronic forms are downloadable from:www.systass.org

 Resources for beginners